 Think Wood Research LibraryLearn More

-The fabrication, uses, performance and sustainability of glulam.
+The fabrication, uses, performance and sustainability of nail-laminated timber (NLT).

 Advancing the use of mass timber supports new jobs and long-term investments in value-added manufacturing, green building, and forest sector diversification.
 This collection of key resources helps to both show and tell how BC is leveraging the mass timber movement to help deliver more value out of BC’s forests.

-Widely used in Canada for more than half a century, glulam’s fire safety is well-established through its extensive use and testing.
-Glulam is permitted and is safe to be exposed, as its large mass provides inherent resistance to fire.
-Like other mass timber products, glulam naturally resists fire because it chars.
+NLT is permitted and is safe to be exposed, as their large mass provides inherent resistance to fire.
+NLT, like other mass timber products, naturally resists fire because it chars.
 In the event of a fire, this char on the outside forms a protective layer while retaining strength.
 This slows combustion significantly, allowing time to evacuate the building safely.
-Research on the fire resistance of glulam continues, with a focus on tall wood construction using glulam products.
+Mass timber’s fire safety is backed up by rigorous fire testing in Canada and around the world.

-With the province of British Columbia recognized as a global leader in sustainable forest management, you can specify B.C. forest products with confidence.
-Connect with suppliers of glulam today.
+With the province of British Columbia recognized as a global leader in sustainable forest management, you can specify BC forest products with confidence.
+Connect with suppliers of nail-laminated timber today.